 No, but Sjogren's syndrome can cause symptoms that you might mistake for a urinary tract infection (UTI).
 Sjogren's syndrome is an autoimmune disorder in which the moisture-secreting glands of the eyes and mouth became inflamed, producing fewer tears and less saliva.

-Some women who have Sjogren's syndrome might develop symptoms of a condition called painful bladder syndrome, also known as interstitial cystitis.
-This condition causes symptoms similar to those of a urinary tract infection — urinary frequency, urgency and pain — without evidence of infection.
+If you have Sjogren's syndrome, you are also more likely to have a condition called painful bladder syndrome, or interstitial cystitis.
+This condition causes signs and symptoms similar to those of a urinary tract infection — urinary frequency, urgency and pain — without evidence of infection.

 See more Expert Answers

 - Patient education sheet: Interstitial cystitis or bladder pain syndrome.
-Sjogren Syndrome Foundation. http://www.sjogrens.org/home/about-sjogrens/brochures-and-fact-sheets.
-Accessed Nov.
-11, 2015.
+Sjogren's Syndrome Foundation. https://www.sjogrens.org/home/about-sjogrens/brochures-and-fact-sheets.
+Accessed Jan.
+9, 2019.

-- Fox R, et al. Clinical manifestations of Sjogren's syndrome: Extraglandular disease and prognosis. http://www.uptodate.com/home.
-Accessed Nov.
-11, 2015.
+- Bayer AN, et al. Clinical manifestations of Sjogren's syndrome: Extraglandular disease and prognosis. https://www.uptodate.com/contents/search.
+Accessed Jan.
+31, 2019.